 - Opportunities for advanced training and education, allowing students to continue with training that will help them attain their career goals.

-Students completing the new Fire Prevention Officer Certificate Program will receive credit for Year 1 of the Bachelor of Public Safety Administration.
-On completion of Year 2, students may either exit with a Fire & Safety Studies Diploma, or continue on to complete Year 3 and 4 of the Bachelor degree.
+Students completing the Fire Prevention Officer Certificate Program will receive credit for Year 1 of the Fire & Safety Studies Diploma.
+On completion of Year 2, students may either exit with the Fire & Safety Studies Diploma or continue on to complete Year 3 and 4 in another degree program.

 The Fire Prevention Officer Certificate is designed for adult learners who want to pursue their education at their own pace.
 If you are in the fire service and responsible for fire prevention, investigation and/or public education, this certificate will assist you in advancing your career.
 This certificate may also be of interest to individuals working in industries other than the fire service that could utilize a skilled Fire Prevention Officer.